Accelerated Prox-Level Methods for Unknown Piecewise-Smooth Optimization I: Convex Optimization

 \section{Accelerated Prox-level method for piecewise smooth optimization}

-We introduce $\apex$ (\uline{A}ccelerated \uline{P}rox-level method for \uline{Ex}ploring Piecewise Smooth), an accelerated algorithm tailored for convex {\pws} optimization.
-Building upon the APL framework~\cite{lan2015bundle}, $\apex$ exploits the {\pws} structure through a double-loop design: each outer iteration (called a \onestep, see Algorithm~\ref{alg:One-step}) comprises $m$ inner steps, where $m$ (the bundle size) determines the number of cutting planes maintained.
+We propose $\apex$ (\uline{A}ccelerated \uline{P}rox-level method for \uline{Ex}ploring Piecewise Smooth), an accelerated method for convex {\pws} optimization.
+Building on the APL framework~\cite{lan2015bundle}, $\apex$ uses a double-loop design: each outer iteration calls the subroutine \onestep (Algorithm~\ref{alg:One-step}), which performs $\bundleSize$ inner projections.
 Similar to APL, Algorithm~\ref{alg:One-step} computes gradients at the averaged points $\underline{x}^{t,i}$ and projects from a fixed reference point $\bar{y}$ onto the level set $X(t,i)$.
-Additionally, we ensure that the selected solution $\hat{x}^t$ forms a non-increasing sequence of objective values across inner iterations.
-A central distinction from APL is that $\apex$ updates the weighting factor $\alpha_t$ only in the outer loop, keeping the averaged point $\hat{x}^t$ unchanged within each outer iteration.
-This approach enables piecewise-adaptive progress towards the target level while retaining the benefits of acceleration.
-Furthermore, $\apex$ incorporates calculations for certificate generation and empirical Lipschitz estimation, features that are particularly valuable for developing parameter-free algorithms, as discussed in subsequent sections.
+Additionally, we ensure that the selected solution $\hat{x}^{t + 1}$ forms a non-increasing sequence of objective values across inner iterations.
+A central distinction from APL is that $\apex$ updates the weighting factor $\alpha_t$ only in the outer loop, keeping the averaged point $\hat{x}^t$ fixed throughout each outer iteration.
+This approach enables piecewise-adaptive progress toward the target level while retaining the benefits of acceleration.
+Furthermore, $\apex$ incorporates quantities used for certificate generation and empirical Lipschitz estimate, features that are particularly valuable for developing parameter-free algorithms, as discussed in subsequent sections.

 In contrast to existing analyses of APL~\cite{lan2015bundle}, which depend on the Lipschitz continuity of the objective function across successive iterates, our proposed mechanism allows the derivation of optimality conditions across non-adjacent iterates.
 This flexibility enables the convergence proof to bypass certain intermediate points, leading to tighter theoretical guarantees with improved dependence on the Lipschitz constant.
-We first define
+We first define two Lipschitz constants: